blabla1337/skf-flask/skf/markdown/knowledge_base/173-knowledge_base--File_inclusion_attack--.md

 - Code execution on the web server
-- Code execution on the client-side such as JavaScript which can lead to other attacks such as cross site scripting (XSS)
+- Code execution on the client-side such as JavaScript which can lead to other attacks such as cross-site scripting (XSS)
 - Denial of Service (DoS)
 - Sensitive Information Disclosure